galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Important to note, lest all bioinformaticians combine forces to attack the biologists.
-Just because a cluster doesn't look like a cluster by eye is NOT enough to say it's not a cluster!
+> > Important to note, lest all bioinformaticians combine forces to attack the biologists: just because a cluster doesn't look like a cluster by eye is NOT enough to say it's not a cluster!
 But looking at the biology here, we struggled to find marker genes to distinguish the DP population, which we know is also affected by depth of sequencing.
-That's a reasonable argument that DP-1, DP-2, and DP-3 might not be all that different.
+That's a reasonable argument that DP-M1, DP-M2, and DP-M3 might not be all that different.
 Maybe we need more depth of sequencing across all the DP cells, or to compare these explicitly to each other (consider variations on FindMarkers!).
-However, DP-4 is both seemingly leaving the DP cluster and also has fewer knockout cells, so we might go and look at what DP-4 (Cluster 5) is expressing in the marker genes.
-If we look at T-mat further, we can see that its marker gene - Itm2a - is only expressed in the bottom half of the cluster.
+However, DP-L is both seemingly leaving the DP cluster and also has fewer knockout cells, so we might go and look at what DP-L is expressing in the marker genes.
+If we look at T-mat further, we can see that its marker gene - Itm2a - is only expressed in the top half of the cluster.
 You might consider sub-clustering this to investigate further, either through changing the resolution or through analysing this cluster alone.
 > > If we look at the differences between genotypes alone (so the pseudo-bulk), we can see that most of the genes in that list are actually ribosomal.
 This might be a housekeeping background, this might be cell cycle related, this might be biological, or all three.
-You might consider investigating the cycling status of the cells, or even regressing this out.
+You might consider investigating the cycling status of the cells, or even regressing this out (which is what the authors did).
 > {: .solution}
 >
 {: .question}

-Ultimately, there are quite a lot ways to analyse the data, both within the confines of this tutorial (the many parameters that could be changed throughout) and outside of it (batch correction, sub-clustering, cell-cycle scoring, trajectories, etc.) Most analyses will still yield the same general output - there are fewer knockout cells in the mature T-cell population.
+Ultimately, there are quite a lot ways to analyse the data, both within the confines of this tutorial (the many parameters that could be changed throughout) and outside of it (batch correction, sub-clustering, cell-cycle scoring, trajectories, etc.) Most analyses will still yield the same general output, though: there are fewer knockout cells in the mature T-cell population.

 {% icon congratulations %} Congratulations!
 You have interpreted your plots in several important ways!

 # Interactive visualisations

 Before we leave you to explore the unknown, you might have noticed that the above interpretations are only a few of the possible options.
 Plus you might have had fun trying to figure out which sample is which genotype is which sex and flicking back and forth between plots repeatedly.
 Figuring out which plots will be your *final publishable* plots takes a lot of time and testing.
-Luckily, there are helpful interactive viewer export tools {% cite Moreno2020.04.08.032698 %} that can help you explore without having to produce new plots over and over!
+Luckily, there is a helpful interactive viewer export tool {% cite Moreno2020.04.08.032698 %} that can help you explore without having to produce new plots over and over!

-<---- This is not working FIXME ----->

-> ### {% icon hands_on %} Hands-on: UCSC Cell Browser
->
-> 1. {% tool [UCSC Cell Browser]() %} with the following parameters:
->    - *"Choose the format of the expression data"*: `Scanpy AnnData HDF5 serialised object`
->    - {% icon param-file %} *"Input object in AnnData hdf5 format"*: `Final cell annotated object`
->    - *"What to inspect?"*: `Key-indexed annotation of variables/features (var)`
->
-> This gives us our table of all the possible genes with their names.
->
->> ### {% icon hands_on %} Hands-on: Task description
->
-{: .hands_on}

-For more information on how to use UCSC cell browser, check out their site, which contains lots of public data and tutorials [UCSC site](https://cells.ucsc.edu).

-Another option, within Galaxy, is to produce a live visualisation using cellxgene.

 > ### {% icon hands_on %} Hands-on: Cellxgene
 >
-> 1. {% tool [Interactive CellXgene Environment]() %} with the following parameters:
+> 1. {% tool [Interactive CellXgene Environment](tool_id=interactive_tool_cellxgene) %} with the following parameters:
 >    - {% icon param-file %} *"Concatenate dataset"*: `Final cell annotated object`
 >
-> 2. When ready, you will see a message: {% icon details %} *There is an InteractiveTool result view available, click here to display* <---- Click there!
+> 2. When ready, you will see a message
+>    - {% icon details %} *There is an InteractiveTool result view available, click here to display* <---- Click there!
 >
 > Sometimes this link can aggravate a firewall or something similar.
 It should be fine to go to the site.
 You will be asked to `name your annotation`, so do so to start playing around!
 >